 Charleston is perhaps most readily associated with tourism, even if the true picture involves sectors as diverse as manufacturing and IT.
 With its architectural heritage, access to the Atlantic Ocean and award-winning cuisine, holidaymakers flock by their millions every year to the metro area – but what attracts the tourists also appeals to the businesses and workforce that choose Charleston as their home.

 With an enviable number of independent shops, access to green spaces, attractive nightlife and mild weather, Charleston is a talent magnet for the millennial workforce.
 Indeed, according to USA Today, the 2-to-1 ratio of twenty-somethings to teens suggests that many students who come to study in Charleston simply never leave after they graduate.

 Increasingly, similar things are being said of the many life sciences leaders who are bringing their businesses to the city and staying as they grow and expand in the booming, supportive ecosystem it provides.

+Discover why global life sciences businesses are choosing this thriving region.
 Download the white paper ‘Charleston, USA: A life sciences hub’ here.